Recognizing the impact of workplace stress

 Clarity and specificity are important concepts to prioritize if you want to support employees in your organization who are experiencing insecurity.

-You can also boost people's confidence by giving them detailed feedback and setting out a structured plan for how they can not just do their job effectively, but develop and improve.
+You can also boost people's confidence by giving them detailed feedback and setting out a structured plan for how they cannot just do their job effectively but develop and improve.
+For example, establishing SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals can provide a clear framework for performance improvement and development.

 5. Focus on what people do well

-A common cause of insecurity is people feeling that their managers are more interested in tackling underperformance and picking people up on their mistakes than giving praise and positive reinforcement where it's due.
+A common cause of insecurity is people feeling that their managers are more interested in tackling underperformance and picking people up on their mistakes than giving praise and positive feedback where it's due.

 Making an effort to recognize good performance - which could be as simple as giving a verbal 'thank you' or a 'well done' when someone hits a target or makes a vital contribution - can lead to a big boost in morale and confidence across the workforce.